 Our our return journey, we'll travel via St. Boswells and pause for a photo stop at Scott's View, where we can enjoy glorious scenic views.
 Our journey north takes us to Pencaitland, where we visit the charming Glenkinchie Distillery, one of few Lowland distilleries in Scotland for a whisky tour.
 Here you can enjoy "a tour and a taste", learn more about "the water of life" and sample some of Glenkinchie's finest malts.
 Then we'll return to Edinburgh.

 No, optional extras are not included in the tour price.

-The price of your one day tour from Edinburgh includes the services of a friendly, knowledgeable and experienced Driver-Guide, and transportation on one of our luxury Mercedes Benz coaches.
+The price of your one day tour from Edinburgh includes the services of a friendly, knowledgeable and experienced Driver-Guide, and transportation on one of our luxury, modern, air-conditioned coaches.

 All optional extras - attraction entrance fees, loch cruises, food and drinks, etc - are not included in the price of your tour.
 This is to allow our guests the freedom to choose which optional extras they would like to take part in on the day.

 Optional extras for your tour are as follows: